judith-tonhauser/projective-probability/results/README.md

 The folder "compare-diagnostics-and-response-tasks" compares the results of the (slider rating) experiments 2-veridicality2, 4-veridicality3, and 5-projectivity-no-fact, to the results of the (binary ratings) experiments 6-veridicality2-binary, 7-veridicality3-binary, and 8-projectivity-no-fact-binary, respectively.
 These comparisons are reported in Tonhauser & Degen "Are there factive predicates?
 An empirical investigation" (factives-paper.pdf).

+The folder "projection-comparisons" compares the results of the projection experiments 3-projectivity, 5-projectivity-no-fact, and 9-prior-projection.
+These comparisons are reported in Degen & Tonhauser "Prior probability predicts projection" (prior-paper.pdf).

 ## slider ratings (reported in "factives-paper" and "prior-paper")
 1-prior -- Exp.
 2a in prior paper: prior probability ratings given a fact (stimulus: "Fact: Julian is German.
 How likely is it that Julian dances salsa?")